govm-net/docs/en/mine/windows.md

     ![rebuild](rebuild.png)

-## Register miner automatically

-1. If there is no coins in the account, skip this chapter.
-2. Registered miners will be weighted when calculating block hash power.
-If they are not registered, it will take more hash power to mine
-3. Registration does not mean that you can successfully mine.
-Only when mining, the hash power will add weighting, which is easier to be accepted by other nodes and not easily replaced.
-4. The configuration is in govm/conf.json, which can be opened with a text editor
-5. set cost of registered
-   1. It is recommended to set 15tc, the configuration files use t0, so the value should be 15000000000000
-   2. No less than 15tc, configuration 0 means no automatic registration
-   3. Modify the value of cost_of_reg_miner in the configuration file
-   4. More coins have a higher weight, in order to avoid too many people registering and being squeezed out, you can increase the coins
-   5. 15tc is the most cost-effective configuration (if the number of registered people is crowded out, you can increase the amount appropriately)
-   6. You can check the information after successful registration on the "Miner" page
-6. Set the registered serial number (random if not set)
-   1. Automatic registration is registered every 11 blocks (this cannot be changed, it allow more participation)
-   2. There may be many people registering one at the same time, you can choose the registration number
-   3. If it is not in the configuration, you can add a line in the middle.
-   4. It is recommended to set the value to a number from 1 to 11.
-0 or not set means random
-   5. Auto-registered transactions will be in the "Send History" on the homepage
-   6. modify lucky_number & cost_of_reg_miner

-    ```bash
-    {
-    "server_host":"ws://0.0.0.0:17778/govm,s2s://0.0.0.0:17778",
-    "http_port":9090,
-    "db_addr_type":"tcp",
-    "db_server_addr": "127.0.0.1:17777",
-    "db_server_port": 17777,
-    "chain_of_mine":0,
-    "energy_of_trans":1000000,
-    "wallet_file":"./conf/wallet.key",
-    "cost_of_reg_miner":15000100000000,
-    "do_mine":false,
-    "save_log":true,
-    "lucky_number":1,
-    "identifying_code":true,
-    "password":"govm_pwd@2019"
-    }
-    ```

 ## Multi-core mining

 1. The default govm version only supports single CPU core mining (multi-core will cause conflicts in smart contract processing)